joesdesk/scraping_studentsreviews/README.md

 ## Method

+### Curating a list of college pages
+The first step of the scraper is to find links to every college webpage in the website.
 First, a list of universities and colleges will be scraped from links on three different pages:
 * [http://www.studentsreview.com/college-search/lists-of-colleges-in-state.php3](http://www.studentsreview.com/college-search/lists-of-colleges-in-state.php3)
 * [http://www.studentsreview.com/college-search/lists-of-colleges-in-city.php3](http://www.studentsreview.com/college-search/lists-of-colleges-in-city.php3)